Apple MacBook Pro 14-inch vs LG gram 17" Laptop (17Z90S-H.ADB7U1, Core Ultra 7 155H)

 Frequently Asked Questions

-Apple MacBook Pro 14-inch excels if you value class-leading liquid retina xdr display with 1,600 nits peak brightness.
-LG gram 17" Laptop (17Z90S-H.ADB7U1, Core Ultra 7 155H) is better if you prioritize incredibly lightweight (3.12 lbs) for a 17-inch laptop.
-Pick based on your budget and daily use.
+Apple MacBook Pro 14-inch is the better choice if you prioritize class-leading liquid retina xdr display with 1,600 nits peak brightness.
+LG gram 17" Laptop (17Z90S-H.ADB7U1, Core Ultra 7 155H) wins if you value incredibly lightweight (3.12 lbs) for a 17-inch laptop.
+Both are rated highly (4.9★ vs 4.5★), so consider your specific needs and budget.

 Affiliate disclosure